Harriet-ngomo/Taxpayer-Risk-Classification/README.md

 ## Recommendations

-1. **Deploy Tuned Random Forest** as the core classification engine for audits.
+1. **Deploy Tuned Random Forest** as the core classification engine for audits
-2. **Develop Auditor Dashboards** with risk scores and interpretability tools (e.g., SHAP).
+2. **Develop Auditor Dashboards** with risk scores and interpretability tools like  SHAP
-3. **Establish Monitoring Frameworks** to track fairness, drift, and performance.
+3. **Establish Monitoring Frameworks** to track fairness, drift and performance
-4. **Explore Advanced Ensembles** like Gradient Boosting or model stacking in future versions.
+4. **Explore Advanced Ensembles** like Gradient Boosting or model stacking in future versions

 ---
 ## Repository Structure